ekeitho/gitty/README.md

   - dependency injection, by building my own dependency graph
   - allows me to abstract the unwanted details, have more readable code, and increases app launch time.

-- Butterknife
-  - helps me have more readable code, by getting rid of many findViewById calls.

 - Retrofit
   - helps me call apis like the github api in a quick and readable manner.